samuelschmakel/nextflow_rna_seq_workflow/README.md

 The pipeline generates a MultiQC HTML report summarizing the analysis.

 ## **Profiles**
+The pipeline supports the following execution environments through Nextflow profiles:
+- `local_pc`: Runs the pipeline on your local machine.
+- `docker_on`: Executes the pipeline within a Docker container.
+- `univ_hpc`: Configures the pipeline for execution on a SLURM-based HPC cluster.

+For example, to run the pipeline using Docker:

+      ```bash
+      nextflow run main.nf -profile docker_on --reads "<path_to_reads>"

 ## **Customization**
 You can adjust parameters directly in the nextflow.config file or override them in the command line.
 For example: